Babyproofing Your Home

 baby reaching for ball through baby gate at top of stairs

 There’s so much excitement when you’re expecting a new baby — whether it’s your first or fourth.
 As you prepare to welcome your bundle of joy, be sure to keep babyproofing in mind.
-While you won’t need to babyproof immediately, it’s a good idea to have a plan in place for where you need baby gates, toilet seat locks, outlet covers and more.
+While you won’t need to babyproof immediately, it’s a good idea to have a plan where you need baby gates, toilet seat locks, outlet covers and more.
 There are also inexpensive ways to babyproof using items you may already have around the house!

 • Cabinet locks.
 Use rubber bands or hair ties around cabinet doorknobs.
 Create a figure 8 to tighten it more.